orvintritama/COSC499-Team-Exercise/README.md

 Fareeha is responsible for making sure that the quality of our completed project meets our expectations.
 She responsible for developing the bubble sort feature.

 *Ryan* (Client Liaison)
 Ryan is responsible for creating and updating the README file.
-Ryan is also responsible for the Bucket Sort feature.
+Ryan is also responsible for the Insertion Sort feature.

 ### Features
 1. **Selection Sort**